 This course is an introduction to graphic design and communications through print and digital media.
-Students will develop skills in document layout by creating adds, business cards, and digital drawings in 2D and 3D environment using Microsoft Word, Adobe InDesign and Google Sketchup.
-A major part of the course is devoted to developing digital darkroom skills in Adobe Photoshop and foundations of digital photography using modern SLR cameras.
-The camera language, storyboarding, and video editing skills will be developed through filming stop motion animation projects.
+Students will develop skills in document layout by creating adds, business cards, and other publications using Adobe InDesign.
+A major part of the course is devoted to developing digital drawing and painting skills, digital effects and collages in Adobe Photoshop.
+Students also learn foundations of vector graphics in Adobe Illustrator, and 3D architectural drawing in Sketchup.
+Some of the designs such as T-shirts, buttons, and mugs are also produced by students.